 Section 11.10.
-Governing Law
+Governing Law 30 25

+Section 11.11.
+Reimbursement and Disclosure Agreement 30 EXHIBITS

+EXHIBITS A. Form of Certificate of Trust A-1

-.
-Form of Beneficial Interest Certificate of Beneficial Ownership -1
+A B. Form of Beneficial Interest Certificate of Beneficial Ownership A B-1

-.
-Form of Series Certificate of Beneficial Ownership -1
+B C. Form of Series Certificate of Beneficial Ownership B C-1

-.
-Form of Investment Letter -1
+C D. Form of Investment Letter C D-1

-F-1
+E. Form of Assignment D-1E E-1F.
+Form of Series Supplement E-1 F-1

-TRUST AGREEMENT, dated as of November , 2000, by Wilmington Trust Company, a Delaware banking corporation, as owner trustee (the AOwner Trustee@), and the holders of Certificates (as defined herein) from time to time hereunder.
+SECOND AMENDED AND RESTATED TRUST AGREEMENT, dated as of November 15 17, 2000, by Wilmington Trust Company, a Delaware banking corporation, as owner trustee (the AOwner Trustee@), and the holders of Certificates (as defined herein) from time to time hereunder, creates and establishes the TAHITI TRUST.

+WHEREAS, the Owner Trustee and Enron Energy Services, LLC wish to enter into this CIBC Inc. as the initial Certificate Holder entered into the Trust Agreement, dated as of March 31, 2000 (the AOriginal Trust Agreement@);

+WHEREAS, the Owner Trustee and CIBC Inc. as the initial Certificate Holder amended and restated the Original Trust Agreement as of May 31, 2000 (the AAmended Trust Agreement@); and

-WHEREAS, the Owner Trustee and Trust Agreement as provided herein;
+WHEREAS, the Owner Trustee and CIBC Inc., being the holder of all Certificates issued and outstanding under the Amended Trust Agreement, wish to amend and restate the Amended Trust Agreement as provided herein;

-NOW, THEREFORE, the parties hereto agree as follows:
+NOW, THEREFORE, the parties hereto agree that the Amended Trust Agreement is hereby amended and restated as follows:

 ARTICLE I.